haileytapia/portfolio/ManageSubscriptionsDomoListings.md

 ## Intro
 {: .no_toc }

-Subscriptions are Appstore listings that require a monthly payment through Stripe.
-Once purchased, they can be used by anyone in your company's Domo instance and can be canceled at any time.
+The Appstore offers monthly subscription listings that, once purchased through Stripe, can be used by anyone in your company's Domo instance.
+You can cancel a subscription at any time.

 This article describes how to create and manage subscriptions to Appstore listings in the following topics: